Best Small Business Loans for Women

 Business credit cards

 Business credit cards can help cover low-cost everyday expenses, such as travel and meals.
 Similar to a line of credit, you can use it when you need it, only paying interest on what you use.
-However, interest rates tend to run high.
-Unless you can pay off the balance each month, you’re probably better off with a traditional loan or line of credit.

 Crowdfunding

 Crowdfunding allows you to collect donations from your friends, family and the general public via an online platform, such as GoFundMe or Kickstarter.
 In most cases, businesses don’t need to repay the money your business crowdfunding campaign raises.
-However, businesses typically offer investors some kind of perk, like a first-run product or a T-shirt with the company logo.
-Fees tend to be reasonable: For example, GoFundMe charges 2.9% plus $0.30 per donation.
+And fees tend to be reasonable: For example, GoFundMe charges 2.9% plus $0.30 per donation.

 Peer-to-peer loans

 Peer-to-peer lending is a practice that matches individual lenders with would-be borrowers.
 Instead of borrowing from a financial institution, you borrow from a person or a group of people who see your loan as an investment that provides a return.
 In some cases, peer-to-peer loans can help you get funding that you may not be able to get through traditional types of loans.
-Typically, though, peer-to-peer loans have higher interest rates and come in smaller amounts.

 Commercial loans

 Commercial real estate loans are similar to residential mortgages, but they’re connected to a commercial property.
-Unlike residential mortgages that usually have 30-year terms, the terms of commercial mortgages are more flexible.
+Unlike residential mortgages that usually have 30-year terms, the terms of commercial mortgages are generally more flexible.
 Instead of just considering the value of the property in a commercial mortgage, lenders also weigh its potential for income, too.

 How we chose the best business loans for women